 - Their estimate is too good to be true.
 This is a red flag at any time, but particularly so if it’s done without seeing your belongings.
 You might get a nice low estimate at the start but find yourself paying two to three times more before the move is complete.
 Instead, be sure to get a comprehensive moving proposal that includes the various stages of your move and a realistic estimate.
 Any possible additional costs should be clearly spelled out in simple terms.

 - They don’t help you with specific moving tasks.
 A professional long-distance moving company that says it offers full-service moving should provide just that.
 Loading and unloading the truck, wrapping furniture in blankets and pads, and disassembling and reassembling furniture are all part of Georgetown Moving and Storage Company’s standard services.

 - They can’t or won’t provide you with references.
 A moving company with no references is one of the biggest red flags of all.
 If no one will vouch for their services, it’s a good sign you should steer clear of them.
 You’ll likely find these companies have negative online reviews and complaints filed with the Better Business Bureau or Federal Motor Carrier Safety Administration.

 - Their customer service is unprofessional.
-If a mover uses a P.O. box for an address and doesn’t have a business email address or professional moving trucks, the odds are good they also don’t have a business license.
+If a mover uses a P.O.
+Box for an address and doesn’t have a business email address or professional moving trucks, odds are they also don’t have a business license.
 If they tell you there’s no way to contact the driver during the move, that’s also a huge red flag you’re dealing with an unprofessional moving company.
-A professional long-distance moving company provides friendly and informative customer service so you’re never stressed about where your belongings are if they’re going to arrive as promised.
+A professional long-distance moving company provides friendly and informative customer service, so you’re never stressed about where your belongings are if they’re going to arrive as promised.